10 Writing Hacks to Actually Finish Your Book

 If you try to write and edit at the same time, your brain can get mixed up, the editor side can take over, and soon you're not making progress, you're just rehashing stuff you've already written for the thousandth time.

-Instead, write.
+Instead, write during your writing time.
 Take a break.
-Then fix typos.
-Don’t try to do them both at the same time, unless you enjoy going very slowly.
+Then switch into assessing writing skills—check sentences, evaluate verb tenses, fix typos.
+Don't try to do them both at the same time, unless you enjoy going very slowly.

 3. Use Templates and Forms

-Don’t reinvent the wheel.
-Or rather, if you want to reinvent the wheel, be okay with it taking a really long time to drive to the store.
+Don't reinvent the wheel.
+Or rather, if you want to reinvent the wheel, be okay with it taking a really long time to finish your goal.

 Over thousands of years of human communication, certain templates, different forms of writing have come about, each with their own proven structures based on millions of trial-and-error iterations.